serkonda7/textmate-grammar-test/README.md

 ### Prevent specific scopes
-To ensure tokens don't have a unexpected scope, add a `!` surrounded by spaces:
+To ensure a token does not receive an unexpected scope, use `!` (surrounded by spaces):
 ```ts
     / not a comment
 //  ^ ! comment.line.double-slash.ts
 ```

-You can combine positive and negative scopes too.
+Positive and negative assertions can be combined.
 The `!` is only needed to separate the groups:
 ```ts
     / not a comment
 //  ^ source.ts ! comment.line.double-slash.ts storage.type.ts